hengshan/hengshan.github.io/blog-spatial-modelling/_posts/2021-12-20-why-is-spatial-modelling-important.markdown

 <iframe width="100%" height="360" src="https://www.youtube.com/embed/A9iRBVEU72c" frameborder="0" allowfullscreen></iframe>

-I remember Will Smith once said:
-> Siddhartha Gautama — the Buddha — he said that ‘good people have to get out of the bed every day and try to empty the ocean with a ladle.’
-> I knew that was profound and I paused for a second and I said ‘alright, what the hell is a ladle?’
-> So then I touched it on my iPad and ‘oh, it’s like a big spoon.’
-> A big spoon, okay.
-So like a soup spoon.
-So trying to empty the ocean with a soup spoon,
-> you know, as the mentality of how you wake up every day to try to do good in the world.”

-Well then, to achieve that goal or dream, as a data scientist, what can **I** do?
+Well then, to achieve that goal or dream, as data scientist, what can **we** do?
 This is my motivation to start this blog site.
-I want to do a little thing that may make this world a little better than when I was born.
-This is somewhat selfish, as I prefer to working for a mission or vision(something meaningful) rather than working for someone, including myself. of course, to get there, all of us need to work together.
-Even though one day in future we may enjoy more living in the Metaverse or Mars, I'd like to do something now, because I love the earth.
+We want to do a little thing that may make this world a little better.
+Right?
+To get there, all of us need to work together.

 <iframe width="100%" height="360" src="https://www.youtube.com/embed/pvuN_WvF1to" frameborder="0" allowfullscreen></iframe>

 ---
 <br/>

 ### What is Spatial Modeling?

 Our environment, economy, and society are facing a lot of challenges.